Lodge Summer Dinner 2018

 Installation meeting 2014

 The Installation meeting of the Lodge took place in April 2014.
 The brethren gathered at The Chequers pub for drinks, then re-convened at 10 Duke Street for the ceremonial part of the evening, where they were joined by a large contingent from Wales, the homeland of the new Master, Bro Grey.
 Afterwards they moved on to White's for a champagne reception, and then a sumptuous installation banquet, with port generously provided by the new Master's father.
-The traditional Belton Bon-Bon Bowl on this occasion contained turkish delight.
+The traditional Bon-Bon Bowl on this occasion contained turkish delight.
 From here the group went on to the Oxford & Cambridge Club for drinks and further fellowship.
 When this establishment closed, the brethren took taxis to Soho, and occupied a private room at Milk & Honey Club in Poland Street, for the final part of the evening's celebrations.
 It was heartily and unanimously agreed that a good time was had by all.

-Bro Padraig Belton, our intrepid cylist and runner, wrote this message just before he set off: "I'll be doing a small charity jog down the length of Ireland, Malin to Mizen, from the 1st to 12th October of this year.
+He sent this message just before he set off: "I'll be doing a small charity jog down the length of Ireland, Malin to Mizen, from the 1st to 12th October of this year.
 This is to benefit Macmillan Cancer Support, and follows on from a Land's End-John o'Groats cycle I did last October (for a London masonic charity appeal for the Royal London Hospital, and to mark my year in the chair).
 Both were unaccompanied and solo, and each as bad an idea as the other.
 Last year, I was able to visit a lodge every evening—and often stay on the sofa of one of its officers.
 I'd be very keen to do some masonic visiting during this October's spurt of athletic silliness, too.
 (Not that I'd say no to the odd sofa, either.)" |

 Dinner on a warship